pnm122/spelling-bee/README.md

 * Add finish puzzle endpoint and call when the user finishes a puzzle
 * Add animation for finishing a puzzle
 * Improve params setting for requesting and params retrieving for API
+* Change final score point (Spelling Bee) to a star or something
 * (?)
 Add metadata about each word so you know if you used a hint or word previews to get it
+* (?)
+Ability to type letters that aren't available, as placeholders